 where \mathbf{x} and $\boldsymbol{\eta}$ are assumed to be generated from independent processes.
 What is the distribution of \mathbf{y} ?
-We know that it is a Gaussian and therefore we need find only its mean and covariance.
+One approach would be to write this formally as and carry out the integral (by completing the square).
+However, since a Gaussian variable under linear transformation is another Gaussian, we can take a shortcut and just find the mean and covariance of the transformed variable.
 Its mean is given by